Black-necked crane: Status and threats

-The estimated population of the black-necked crane is between 8800 and 11000 individuals.
+The estimated population of the black-necked crane was between 10,070 and 10,970 individuals as of 2013.
 These birds are legally protected in China, India and Bhutan.
 However, habitat modification, drying of lakes and agriculture are threats to the populations.
 In many areas, dogs belonging to herders are a major threat to young birds.
 An incident of leopards preying on the roosting cranes during the night has been recorded from the Phobjika valley of Bhutan.
+Despite protections, hunting continues to be a problem in parts of China and India.
 In Bhutan, collisions with power lines have been another cause of mortality in some areas.
 Eggs may also be preyed on by ravens that may use the opportunity provided when humans disturb the parents.
 The drying of wetlands can cause increased accessibility of the nests leading to predation while a rise in the water level can submerge nests.
 Loss and degradation of habitat are the main threats facing the black-necked cranes.
 The problems are most serious in the wintering areas, where wetlands are extensively affected by human activity including irrigation, dam construction, draining, and grazing pressure.
 In Tibet, widespread changes in traditional agricultural practices have reduced the availability of waste barley and spring wheat.

 Populations in Bhutan are well protected both culturally and legally although some disturbance from tourism exists.

-The black-necked crane is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
+The black-necked crane is evaluated as near threatened on the IUCN Red List of Threatened Species.
 It is listed on Appendix I of CITES.